 Teens with a community of caring adults and peers are more likely to achieve the personal goals they set for themselves and their sexual behavior.

-As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to reduce teen pregnancy.
-Collectively, we can create a sense of purpose and hope for our youth and build a promising future for the City of Buffalo!
+As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to help our teens grow into the adults they want to be.
+Collectively, we can build a promising future for the City of Buffalo!